tmds/Tmds.Ssh/README.md

     ValueTask<(ProcessReadType readType, string? line)> ReadLineAsync(bool readStdout = true, bool readStderr = true, CancellationToken ct = default)
 }

-enum ProcessReadType
+// note: additional values may be added to this enum
+// a reader should ignore values it doesn't know instead of failing. enum ProcessReadType
 {
     StandardOutput,